 Get More Law School Advice

-The baby bar is just one of a series of hurdles that need to be passed in order to become a lawyer.
-Along the way you'll choose elective courses, seek internships, and find your first job.
-Return to FindLaw's Law Students section regularly for articles about overcoming these obstacles and other relevant topics.
+The baby bar is just one of a series of hurdles that need to be passed in order to practice law.
+Along the way, you'll choose elective courses, seek internships, and find your first job.
+Return to FindLaw's Law Students section regularly for articles about legal education, networking, and more.